mhsdeveloper/psc-full/install/install.md

+## Install Wordpress

+We use Wordpress to manage user login, and to serve the static pages, like the homepage and about pages, things like that.
+See separate documentation for using a different CMS as your frontend.

+We've included the most recent version of Wordpress to be tested with the Coop software.
+Unpack Wordpress, and move it to the main server html directory:

+	cd /psc/www/html/install
+	unzip wordpress-6.6.1.zip
+	mv wordpress/* ../

 ### Configure Wordpress

 Open you browser and point it to your website.
 You should see a Welcome to Wordpress page, which will outline the information you need.
 This mostly amounts to the name of the database and user and password you created above.
 The name of the database to use is "frontend".
 Wordpress may ask you to create a wp-config.php file that should go at the root of your website, sibling to the wp-admin and wp-content folders.

-Next, let's move our Coop-specific Wordpress plugin and theme into place:

-	cd /psc/www/html/install
-	cp -r wpfiles/* /psc/www/html/wp-content/

 Next we need to enable the Multisite feature of Wordpress.
 This allows you to have a central site for your entire publishing system, and separate individual sites for each project or publication.
+Run this command:

+	cd /psc/www/html/install/scripts
+	php ./configure-wp-step1.php

 Open up the wp-config.php file that was create in /psc/www/html/, and add the following lines ABOVE the comment /* That's all, stop editing!
 Happy publishing. */:

 	/* Multisite */
 	define( 'WP_ALLOW_MULTISITE', true );
+	define('FS_METHOD', 'direct');
 	/* more code here */